-Ma lai gao (Chinese steamed sponge cake) is a very popular dim sum dessert in yum cha restaurants globally.
+Ma Lai Gao (Chinese steamed sponge cake) is a very popular dim sum dessert in yum cha restaurants globally.
 The direct translation from Cantonese is Malay Sponge Cake.
 Especially prevalent in Hong kong and Guangdong province in both yum cha restaurants and traditional tea houses.
-CNN has even listed ma lai gao as Hong Kong’s national cake.
+Likewise, CNN has even listed Ma Lai Gao (Chinese steamed sponge cake) as Hong Kong’s national cake.
 The most traditional method of making ma lai gao is with: levain, flour, white sugar, milk and eggs.
-The levain or starter dough is a leavening agent made from: water, beer and flour.
+Moreover, the levain or starter dough is a leavening agent made from: water, beer and flour.
 Then left to ferment for at least 24 hours.

-This cake has a simple and satisfying aroma and flavour that not many can refuse.
-Modern variations include using brown sugar as an alternative to white sugar, adding of custard powder, evaporated milk and honey.
-Some recipes also use yeast instead of levain, baking powder or baking soda.
-For my gluten free ma lai gao recipe, I am using: gluten free self-raising flour, corn starch, coconut sugar, maple syrup, vegan butter, rice milk, vanilla extract, baking powder, baking soda and salt.
+This Ma Lai Gao (Chinese steamed sponge cake) has a simple, satisfying aroma and flavour that not many can refuse.
+Consequently, modern variations include using brown sugar as alternative to white sugar, adding of custard powder, evaporated milk and honey.
+Some ma lai gao recipes also use yeast instead of levain, baking powder or baking soda.
+For my gluten free ma lai gao recipe, I am using gluten free self-raising flour, corn starch, and coconut sugar.
+As well as maple syrup, vegan butter, rice milk, vanilla extract, baking powder, baking soda and salt.

 History of Ma Lai Gao

-Highly contested is the origin of ma lai gao, but many believed that it originated from England.
+Highly contested is the origin of Ma Lai Gao , but many believed that it originated from England.
 The British took their English baked sponge cake to the Malay peninsula.
 The locals then adapted the Malay sponge cake to their own preferences.
 They used coconut milk and pandan leaves and steaming instead of baking the cake.
-Subsequently, the Cantonese chefs took their own adjusted version of the cake to Hong Kong and Guangdong province and modified this symbolic cake to suit local tastebuds.
+Subsequently, the Cantonese chefs took their own adjusted version of the cake to Hong Kong and Guangdong province.
+And they modified this symbolic cake to suit local tastebuds.
 They called it ma lai which means malay and gao means cake in Cantonese.

-Vegan butter for greasing the cake pan
+- Vegan butter for greasing the cake pan

-250g (8.8oz) gluten free self-raising flour
+- 250 g gluten free self-raising flour

-¼ teaspoon salt
+- ¼ teaspoon salt

-1 teaspoons gluten free baking powder
+- 1 teaspoons baking powder

-½ teaspoon baking soda
+- ½ teaspoon baking soda

 - 4 large eggs

 - ¼ cup rice milk

 - ¼ cup maple syrup

 - 2 teaspoons vanilla extract

 For the cake batter:

 - Heat up the rice milk in small pot, add in the coconut sugar, vegan butter, maple syrup and vanilla extract.
 Mix and combine well until the coconut sugar has melted completely.
 Set aside to cool.